 Plenty of us have become familiar with the concept of the home office over the past couple of years, thanks to the pandemic (you may have heard of it).
 But one person who clearly isn't familiar with the type of space we ordinary human beings work in is Mark Zuckerberg – if the new 'home office' space for the Meta Quest is anything to go by, that is.

-Zuckerberg himself announced the new feature on Facebook yesterday, along with a virtual 360-degree tour of the space.
+Zuckerberg himself announced the new feature on Facebook recently, along with a virtual 360-degree tour of the space.
 It's somewhere for users to "take Messenger calls, read emails, or work on your next big project" – but based on how it looks, I can already say the office of the metaverse isn't for me.
 (Want to experience it for yourself?
 Check out the best Quest 2 deals.)

 Like the kind of place you'd wait for an extremely expensive root canal treatment, the Quest 'home office' looks more like a corporate waiting room than an actual, you know, home.
 The whole thing is terrifyingly symmetrical and, like Zuckerberg himself, rather wooden.
 But hey, why splash out on the best desks and best office chairs when you can simply buy a VR headset and enter this total dystopia?